Gunman Sentenced After Shocking Rotherham Shooting

-Detective Constable James Hughes, from our armed crime team, said: “This was an extremely alarming incident to have happened in what is described as a usually very quiet area.
+“This was an extremely alarming incident to have happened in what is described as a usually very quiet area,” said Detective Constable James Hughes.

-“The fact that residents were disturbed during their peaceful Saturday afternoon to sounds of gunshots, is unacceptable.
+“Residents were disturbed during their peaceful Saturday by gunshots, which is simply unacceptable.”

-“We do not tolerate firearms on the street of South Yorkshire.
-These weapons can pose a serious and life-threatening risk to members of the public.
-We are astounded that no one else was injured.
+“We do not tolerate firearms on the streets of South Yorkshire.
+These weapons pose life-threatening risks.
+We are astounded no one else was hurt,” Hughes added.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.